OpenDSA/OpenDSA/RST/en/FormalLang/DFA.rst

 .. note::

-   Other examples to mention: Can create a DFA for real numbers, integers, variable names (depending on the rules), etc.
+   Other examples to consider: Can create a DFA for real numbers, integers, variable names (depending on the rules), etc.

 Example: Create a DFA that accepts even binary numbers that have an